 48 glasses of wine

 4 glasses of wine

-Check our blog round-up of harvest festivals and crush events taking place in September and October.
-The biggest annual wine festival in Sonoma County is Sonoma Wine Country Weekend (Labor Day weekend).
+Check out our blog on Wine Crush and Harvest Festivals 2017 and our article on Best Harvest Activities in Sonoma County.
+The biggest annual wine festival in Sonoma County is Sonoma Wine Country Weekend / Taste of Sonoma on Labor Day weekend.

 Although wines can be made in many different styles, some flavors and characteristics are common to these main grapes.
 This list is in the order used during a wine-tasting experience — lightest to boldest.